-Because the health and safety of our staff and clients are extremely important, we will conduct meetings and conferences by telephone, which will be as efficient as it would have been in person.
-However, you can also come in person to our law firm, as long as you wear a face mask and maintain social distancing.
-Therefore, if you believe you have a case, please do not hesitate to contact us and we will gladly help you.
+Because the health and safety of our attorneys, legal team, and clients are extremely important, if someone is sick, whether due to COVID-19 or the common flu, we will have the meetings and conferences by telephone.
+They will be as efficient as those in person, so there is no cause for concern.
+However, if you are healthy, you can come in person to our law firm, as long as you wear a face mask and maintain social distancing.
+If you believe you have a case, do not hesitate to contact our law firm as you would usually do and we will help you.

 Our firm will continue to distribute physical checks for the foreseeable future.
 We advise you to make sure that you have the telephone number and e-mail address of your case manager so that you will be kept up to date with the development of your settlement.

 Whether you are already a client or believe you may have a case, you can reach out to our legal team via telephone or by using our contact page.
 We will try to answer your questions within the shortest time possible.

 On compassionate grounds, we look to protect the most vulnerable members of society, particularly veterans, from the impact of coronavirus.
 While our staff is prioritizing safety during the coronavirus pandemic, we remain dedicated to helping veterans diagnosed with cancer that is the consequence of service-related toxic exposure.
 We offer expedited assistance to all veterans and military families during the COVID-19 pandemic in recovering financial compensation from both the responsible companies and the VA.

 We are fully prepared to assess the cases of veterans and give the claims the attention they need even if the person is too ill to see our attorneys and legal team in person.
 This includes having video conferences, phone calls, emails, and other technology for all meetings.
 If important documents such as medical records and documentation of your employment history need to be handed over, we will work with you to get those without face-to-face contact.
 We are taking all the necessary steps to ensure your case continues to move forward.